Image from overland.org.au

 Online harassment is not a new phenomenon, but it is growing, and what’s worse it is starting to become an accepted feature of our society.
 Women have begun to expect some level of abuse when expressing their opinion in an online forum.
 We call the harassers ‘trolls’ which dehumanises the abuse making it easier to dismiss and ignore.
 But it’s time to recognise this issue as a form of violence against women.
 Though it’s easy to forget when reading from a screen, these comments are coming from real people, and they should be held accountable.

-In 2015 journalist and feminist commentator Clementine Ford reported an offensive comment to the perpetrator’s employer and he was therefore dismissed from his job.
+Late last year journalist and feminist commentator Clementine Ford reported an offensive comment to the perpetrator’s employer and he was therefore dismissed from his job.
 Speaking of the harassment Ford stated “There are basically no consequences for men who behave like this, so we have to start making consequences for them”.
 She later received further online abuse from people defending the man’s comment and suggesting that reporting it was too ‘drastic’.
 It’s unfathomable how we have reached a point where a man can threaten a woman online with physical or sexual violence and people rally around him to defend his views as ‘harmless’.